Looking back on 2024

 PROJECT PROGRESS AT PASEO: A 48-STORY MIXED-USE RESIDENTIAL TOWER IN AUSTIN, TEXAS

-The Paseo at 80 Rainey is designed with Austin's Rainey Street neighborhood character in mind, known for its bars, eateries, and nightlife.
+The Paseo is designed with Austin's Rainey Street neighborhood character in mind, known for its bars, eateries, and nightlife.
 The project reimagines an infill site along Rainey Street, previously used as a food truck lot, into a high-rise mixed-use tower designed in such a way as to invite and engage the public.
 Ground-floor retail and alcoves planned into the building’s street frontage create social space and allow for a sidewalk cafe culture.
 Two historic bungalows are preserved and incorporated into the site plan with a landscaped walkway that acts as a connection point for pedestrians to safely traverse from Rainey Street to the riverfront trails and park to the west.

 A contextual planning approach, and a sensitive yet bold architectural vocabulary, shape this project into the heart of Austin's growing community.
 Masonry brickwork encapsulating the building podium engages local masons to further connect the building to its setting and reaffirm its sense of place in the neighborhood.
 The residential tower above the garage podium extends the project’s themes with mixed aesthetics that echo the dynamic collection of commercial activities on Rainey Street.
 Residential amenity levels atop the podium are arranged in staggered tiers that seem to organically erode into the building mass.